GluuFederation/docs-ce-prod/3.1.3/source/docker/example.md

 #### Node

 As this example uses Docker Swarm Mode, the node refers to a Docker Swarm node (either `manager` or `worker`), basically a host/server.
-For simplicity, the clustered Gluu Server is distributed into 3 nodes (called `manager`, `worker-1`, and `worker-2`), with each node has full stack of containers (Consul, Registrator, Redis, Twemproxy, OpenDJ, oxAuth, oxTrust, oxPassport, oxShibboleth, and NGINX).
+For simplicity, the clustered Gluu Server is distributed into 3 nodes (called `manager`, `worker-1`, and `worker-2`), with each node having a full stack of containers (Consul, Registrator, Redis, Twemproxy, OpenDJ, oxAuth, oxTrust, oxPassport, oxShibboleth, and NGINX).
-Given this topology, the Gluu Server still able to serve the request even when one of the nodes is down.
+Given this topology, the Gluu Server is still able to serve the request even when one of the nodes is down.
-Another interesting case is by using 3 nodes, the possibility of having [issue](https://github.com/GluuFederation/gluu-docker/issues/34) with Consul is minimized.
+Another interesting case is by using 3 nodes, the possibility of having an [issue](https://github.com/GluuFederation/gluu-docker/issues/34) with Consul is minimized.

 #### Networking

 The cluster operates over native Docker Swarm networking called `overlay`.
-To allow container that is running using plain `docker run` command to connect to the network, a custom network called `gluu` is created (based on `overlay` with `--attachable` option).
+To allow a container that is running using the plain `docker run` command to connect to the network, a custom network called `gluu` is created (based on `overlay` with `--attachable` option).

 By having this custom network, we can address our concerns:

-- any container that doesn't execute long-running process (e.g. `config-init`) able to access Consul container inside the network
+- any container that doesn't execute long-running process (e.g. `config-init`) is able to access Consul container inside the network
 - deploy container that requires fixed IP address/hostname (for example: LDAP replication), but can be reached by other containers inside the network

 #### Shared Volume Between Nodes

-oxTrust and oxShibboleth rely on mounted volume to share oxShibboleth configuration files.
-Given there are 3 nodes that need to share same copy of oxShibboleth files, [csync2](http://oss.linbit.com/csync2/) is used.
+oxTrust and oxShibboleth rely on a mounted volume to share oxShibboleth configuration files.
+Given there are 3 nodes that need to share the same copy of oxShibboleth files, [csync2](http://oss.linbit.com/csync2/) is used.
 Note, `csync2` is installed as node's OS package, not a container version.
 The `csync2` setup is executed when running `nodes.sh` script (see section below).

 #### Scripts